 On an annual basis she has attended and awarded prizes to many of the College’s Access to Higher Education adult learners.

-"I feel very privileged to have been part of the College for so long as it has given me wonderful opportunities to work with great people, and for such a great enterprise.
-Receiving an MBE is just the cherry on top of the ice cream."
+She said: "I feel very privileged to have been part of the College for so long as it has given me wonderful opportunities to work with great people, and for such a great enterprise.
+Receiving an MBE is just the cherry on top of the ice cream. "

 After qualifying as a solicitor in Australia, Kate worked for three years in Sydney before moving to New York to work for the Australian Consulate.
 After a year in the United States she moved to London and re-qualified as an English solicitor.